-Wow, another tax year over, where is time going?
+Wow, back to school already, where is time going?

 How did you do this year?
 Do you know yet?